mcelayir/mcelayir.github.io/_posts/2020-11-02-CI-CD-in-short.md

 ## Continuous Delivery

 Continuous Delivery aims to deliver the code changes to the users reliably and sustainably.
 Code changes can be new features, improvements, configuration changes, or bug fixes and the changes needs to be delivered to users as they become available.
-After changes are integrated into the main branch, the artifacts are produced and often pushed to an artifactory.
-In the end, the generated artifact can be deployed as a release at any given time.
+After changes are integrated into the main branch, the code is build and the acceptance tests run.
+If the tests pass, generated artifacts are deployed to a artifact repository where they will be available for deployment.

 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/cicd-in-short/cd.png"/>

 Advantages are

-- Deployments performed at any given time
-- Faster time to market
+- Ensuring that product meets QA standards.
+- QA prodecures automatized
+- Prevent producement of faulty products

 ## Continuous Deployment